UPDATE: SACRED MUSIC COLLOQUIUM 2020 CANCELLED DUE TO PANDEMIC

 The CMAA is dependent on donations for scholarships.
 If you are interested in sponsoring a musician, priest or seminarian’s attendance, please write to us at email@example.com or make a donation to our Annual Fund.
 No amount is too small.
 All scholarship donations are applied directly to scholarships.
 If making a donation to the Annual Fund, you can also specify that your donation is to be used for scholarships.
 To make a donation to the Annual Fund, please use this form or make an online donation:

 Cancellation: Requests received by email or in writing at the CMAA Office postmarked on or before June 14th will receive a refund less the non-refundable $75 deposit.
 After that date, partial refunds are given only in the form of a credit toward registration for the 2020 Colloquium.
 Refunds may be processed after the Colloquium.
-All requests for credit must be received in the CMAA office by email (email@example.com) by June 28th in order to be considered for credit.
+All requests for credit must be received in the CMAA office by email (firstname.lastname@example.org) by June 28th in order to be considered for credit.
 Requests after June 14th may only receive a partial credit, depending on charges to the CMAA for meals and materials expenses.
+Please note: In cases of last-minute emergencies, it is imperative that immediate notice to the CMAA be given in order for partial refunds to be given.
+If this notice occurs after the beginning of the Colloquium (Monday, June 22), unfortunately no refunds can be made.
+Likewise, if a person decides not to complete the entire week after registration (for whatever reason), no refund can be made for days not attended.

 If you are bringing a group of 10 or more, consider the benefits of a parish CMAA Membership (which includes a $50 discount for each parishioner who will be attending as part of your group) and please contact us about a group discount at email@example.com.